 6/30/2020 – Amendment to Complaint Adding O.C.
 Helicopter (Fictitious/Incorrect Name).

 Why Is Island Express Cross Complaining Against Air Traffic Control?

-Island Express Helicopters launched their own lawsuit.
-USA Today reported that Island Express is hanging its hat on the theory that air traffic controllers negligently refused the pilot's safer flight path request, failing to "...effectively communicate the situation during a shift change just before the crash."
-These defendants are cross-complaining against the air traffic controllers responsible for coordinating Bryant's foggy flight path.
-An attorney for Island Express reportedly claimed this was a "tragic accident," and he denied his client’s culpability for the death of Kobe Bryant.
+Island Express Helicopters launched its own Kobe Bryant-related lawsuit.
+USA Today reported that Island Express is hanging its hat on the theory that air traffic controllers negligently refused the pilot’s safer flight path request, failing to “…effectively communicate the situation during a shift change just before the crash.“ These defendants are cross-complaining against the air traffic controllers responsible for coordinating Bryant’s foggy flight path.
+An attorney for Island Express reportedly claimed this was a “tragic accident,“ and he denied his client’s culpability for the death of Kobe Bryant.